awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

 Only roles that have the **Amazon Elastic Container Service Task Role** trust relationship are shown here\.
 For more information about creating an IAM role for your AWS Batch jobs, see [Creating an IAM Role and Policy for your Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html#create_task_iam_policy_and_role) in the *Amazon Elastic Container Service Developer Guide*\.

 1. For **Container image**, choose the Docker image to use for your job\.
 Images in the Docker Hub registry are available by default\.
 You can also specify other repositories with `repository-url/image:tag`\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, underscores, colons, periods, forward slashes, and number signs are allowed\.
 This parameter maps to `Image` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `IMAGE` parameter of [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
+**Note**
+Docker image architecture must match the processor architecture of the compute resources that they're scheduled on\.
+For example, ARM\-based Docker images can only run on ARM\-based compute resources\.
    + Images in Amazon ECR repositories use the full `registry/repository:tag` naming convention\.
 For example, `aws_account_id.dkr.ecr.region.amazonaws.com``/my-web-app:latest`
    + Images in official repositories on Docker Hub use a single name \(for example, `ubuntu` or `mongo`\)\.
    + Images in other repositories on Docker Hub are qualified with an organization name \(for example, `amazon/amazon-ecs-agent`\)\.